andrew henderson menu

 The benefits of the E-2 include your spouse being able to seek employment in the US freely.
 The E-2 visa processing time is only two months and your parents and children under the age of 21 can also enter the US.

-Another advantage is free education in US public schools and dependant children (up to 21 years of age) don’t have to pay the same tuition as international students.
+Another advantage is free education in US public schools and dependent children (up to 21 years of age) don’t have to pay the same tuition as international students.

 The Grenada CBI program is not without its issues.
-Just a few years ago an aquaculture project collected CBI investor money but then failed to materialise.
+For example, a few years ago an aquaculture project collected CBI investor money but then failed to materialise.

 Although it has not enforced it yet, Grenada signed an extradition treaty with China – the main source of CBI applicants.
 The treaty was taken by many as a warning to criminals that Grenada wouldn’t hesitate to extradite people if required.